RTEMS/rtems-docs/c-user/rate_monotonic_manager.rst

 .. index:: RMS schedulability analysis

-RMS allows application designers to ensure that tasks can meet all deadlines, even under transient overload, without knowing exactly when any given task will execute by applying proven schedulability analysis rules.
+RMS allows application designers to ensure that tasks can meet all deadlines under fixed-priority assignment, even under transient overload, without knowing exactly when any given task will execute by applying proven schedulability analysis rules.